Salon music

 Salon music was a popular music genre in Europe during the 19th century.
-It was usually written for solo piano in the romantic style, and often performed by the composer at events known as "Salons".
-Salon compositions are usually fairly short and often focus on virtuoso pianistic display or emotional expression of a sentimental character.
+It was usually written for solo piano in the romantic style, and is often performed by the composer at events known as "Salons".
+Salon compositions are usually fairly short and often focus on virtuoso pianistic displays or emotional expression of a sentimental character.
 Common subgenres of salon music are the operatic paraphrase or fantasia, in which multiple themes from a popular opera are the basis of the composition, and the musical character-piece, which portrays in music a particular situation or narrative.

 Salon composers

 Many popular composers wrote at least a few pieces which fall into the category of salon music.
 Some pianists composed only salon music, but many of these specialists have become highly obscure.
 The following is a list of nineteenth- and early twentieth-century composers in whose work salon music was predominant.